needle-mirror/com.unity.purchasing/Documentation~/UnityIAPInitialization.md

 # Initialization

-You must provide an implementation of the ``IStoreListener`` interface which Unity IAP uses to inform your application of purchase-related events.
+You must provide an implementation of the ``IDetailedStoreListener`` interface which Unity IAP uses to inform your application of purchase-related events.

 Call the ``UnityPurchasing.Initialize`` method to start the initialization process, supplying your listener implementation and configuration.